nicross/Lazily/README.md

 ### Included plugins
 - `LazilyLoaderPlugin` - Lazy loads `<iframe>`, `<img>`, `<picture>`, and `<video>` elements.
 Prefers the native `loading` attribute in supporting browsers, otherwise it leverages an `IntersectionObserver`.
+- `LazilyRehydratorPlugin` - Interface for executing a handler function whenever a new element matches its selector.
+Perfect for rehydrating static markup.

 ### Planned plugins
-- `LazilyRehydratorPlugin` - Interface for rehydrating elements via selector, e.g. as custom elements or components.
 - `LazilyRevealerPlugin` - Triggers scroll reveal animations.
 Provides an optional stylesheet for common use cases.

 ### Plugin usage